RDBMS Interview Questions And Answer

 What does rdbms stand for?

 The acronym stands for relational database management systems.
-Databases in these system are stored in tables where values are represented in rows and columns.
+Databases in these systems are stored in tables where values are represented in rows and columns.

 While appearing for your interview, present yourself gracefully and take time to figure out and plan the answers before you speak.
 In case you have any doubts about a question, ask the interviewer instead of beating around the bush.